-In November of 2016, I called to make an appointment with my primary care physician due to radiating pain in my arm.
-He wasn’t available so the appointment was scheduled with his physician’s assistant.
-She examined me, prescribed stretches and instructed that if the pain had not gotten better by January when I came in for my physical to mention it.
+In November of 2016, there was radiating pain in my arm.
+My primary care physician was not available.
+Therefore, the appointment was scheduled with his physician’s assistant.
+She examined me, prescribed stretches and instructed that if the pain had not gotten better when I came in for my annual physical, in January, to mention it.
 At that time, the PCP ordered neck/shoulder x-rays.
-Upon calling for the results, the staff’s response was nothing was “alarming” so I continued the stretches and my regular exercise routine.
+Upon calling for the results, the staff’s response was “there’s nothing alarming” so the stretches continued along with my regular exercise routine.

-About three months later, while gathering information for a consultation with Dr. Joseph Dutkowsky at the Weinberg Cerebral Palsy Center, I discovered a written report indicating narrowing of the cervical spine in the patient portal.
-Unfortunately, while on my way to see Dr. Joe, I fell for no apparent reason.
+About three months later, while gathering information for a consultation with Dr. Joseph Dutkowsky at the Weinberg Cerebral Palsy Center, a written report indicating narrowing of the cervical spine was discovered in the patient portal.
+I know what”narrowing” means and planned to discuss it during the consultation.
+Unfortunately, while enroute to see Dr. Joe, I fell for no apparent reason.
 Broke my hip and landed in the emergency room.
-Thankfully, the repair required pins.
-During the conversation with Dr. Dutkowsky, he stated that “high functioning” adults have cervical spinal stenosis that, due to slow progression, is only diagnosed when major symptoms occur.
+Thankfully, a replacement was not required, just pins.
+During the conversation with Dr. Dutkowsky, he stated that many “high functioning” adults have cervical spinal stenosis.
+Due to it’s slow progression, diagnosis is usually made once major symptoms occur.
 At Dr. Dutkowsky’s direction, an MRI was done prior to my release from the hospital revealing stenosis.
-There was a REASON for the fall.
-This great man is lobbying for a routine cervical MRI for this demographic!
+There was a REASON for the fall after all.
+This great man is lobbying for a cervical MRI to become routine for this demographic!

 Long ago became content with my limitations, but refuse to quietly sit by and loose the abilities that are present!